China Airlines Raised Fuel Surcharge

 Chinese airlines have raised fuel surcharge since April 7, 2011, which is a corresponding means adopted by air companies to cope with the impact of soaring oil prices.

-The rise of fuel surcharge will definitely increase the expenses of air traveling.
+The rise in fuel surcharge will definitely increase the expenses of air travel.
 Thus flight-takers should be aware of such price changes in advance.

 Tips for China Air Travelers

 There are dozens of airline companies in China that handle domestic and international flights.
 Discount air tickets are provided by various air companies from time to time.
 How to get discount tickets then?
 The following are some clues:

 Some airlines provide discount air tickets for those who make early bookings.
 So the earlier you confirm your reservation, the lower price you would be possible to get.
 The preferable booking time is one or two months before traveling.